How to Build a DIY Computer desk from Scratch

 I am just listing them in case you like to buy anything.
 We added to our workshop over the years and bought these tools from time to time.
 They are perfect for any level of DIY’ers.

 Kreg Jig with Kreg Clamp

 This Kreg screw kit is good as it gives you all the sizes you’ll possibly need to start.

 Now It’s Your Turn!

-Download the plan above or print it to start building you own.
+Download the plan above or print it to start building your own.
 You can adjust your measurements according to your space.
-Hope you like it, and once you make it, come share it on our FB page with thousands of other followers!
+I hope you like it, and once you make it, come share it on our FB page with thousands of other followers!